samhagin/Capstone/README.md

 - pymysql
 - pandas
 - textblob

+you can also run `pip install -r requirements.txt` to install these packages.

 # Deployment
 To deploy the application, ensure you have MySQL running, then modify dbconnect.py and config.ini to include your database connection details and API key from Polygon.io ( used to fetch stock data )